-Albert had not seen his Uncle Nolan from that day until tonight in his dream.
+Albert had not seen his Uncle Nolan in the flesh since the funeral.
 The last time he had heard from him was on his tenth birthday when a small parcel had arrived.
 Inside was a black box with a green ribbon around it.
 When Albert opened it he found a stiff cream card with the word “Pitch” on it in gold letters.
 There was another card with it on which Uncle Nolan had written the message: Phenomenal pitch is something special.
 When you are in your twelfth year you will know what I mean.
 Be careful with its use.
 I wish you all the help you can get.
 Love Unci No.

 His mother read the card, and Albert noticed that her hand trembled, and she looked sad for a moment.
 Albert had asked if Uncle Nolan, as he called him now that he was no longer a baby, would be coming to visit for his birthday.
 Both his mother and stepfather shook their heads.His mother added, “but Aunty Amy is going to drop in.”

 Albert was sad for a moment but then three boys from the history club turned up to eat cake with him, and he threw the box into the back of the wardrobe.
 Later that day Aunty Amy had turned up with the binoculars he still used, and Albert had forgotten to be sad.
 His tenth birthday had been the best so far.